usnistgov/DiscreteEventLogisticsSystems/README.md

 * **Warehouse_RefArch.mdzip** supports the research documented in _Sprock, Timothy, Anike Murrenhoff, and Leon F. McGinnis.
 "A hierarchical approach to warehouse design."
 International Journal of Production Research 55.21 (2017): 6331-6343._

+* **SupplyChain_RefArch.mdzip** supports the research documented in _Sprock, Timothy, and Leon F. McGinnis.
+"Simulation model generation of discrete event logistics systems (dels) using software design patterns."
+Proceedings of the Winter Simulation Conference 2014.
+IEEE, 2014._

 * **M-SysML.mdzip** was initially constructed as part of DARPA Contract _FA8650-11-C-7142_ and currently being continued under NIST grant _70NANB19H067_.
 Initial documentation can be found at https://apps.dtic.mil/dtic/tr/fulltext/u2/a565243.pdf

-* **AutomotiveCaseStudy.mdzip** is a current project of the INCOSE Production and Logisistics Modeling Challenge Team, see here for more details: http://www.omgwiki.org/MBSE/doku.php?id=mbse:prodlog

 * **AutomotiveCaseStudy.mdzip** is a current project of the INCOSE Production and Logisistics Modeling Challenge Team, see here for more details: http://www.omgwiki.org/MBSE/doku.php?id=mbse:prodlog